nxt-insurance/nxt_http_client/README.md

   end

   after_fire do |request, result, response|
-    # Will be called after fire
+    # Will be called after fire.
+You probably want to return the result here in order for your code
+    # to be able to access the result from the response handler from before.

+    # In case one of the response handler callbacks raises an error
+    # after fire will receive the error as the result and you may want to reraise the error in that case
+    raise result if result.is_a?(StandardError)
   end

   def fetch_details